Amos47/2400/Chapter 1.md

 *"Information systems professionals work with information technology and must have sound technical knowledge of computers, communications, and software.
 Since they operate within organizations and with organizational systems, they must also understand organizations and the functions within organizations (accounting, finance, marketing, operations, human resources, and so forth).
 They must understand concepts and processes for achieving organizational goals with information technology.
 The academic content of an information systems degree program therefore includes:*

-[1] *information technology, *
+*[1] information technology,*

-[2] *information systems management, *
+*[2] information systems management,*

-[3] *information systems development and implementation,*
+*[3] information systems development and implementation,*

-[4] *organizational functions, and *
+*[4] organizational functions, and*

-[5] *concepts and processes of organizational management."*
+*[5] concepts and processes of organizational management."*

 We will endeavour to hit ACM proclamations [1 to 3] *very* hard, and [4 and 5] slightly less so, in this book.
-If you are in an ICT concentration of degree, other courses of study will fill in the blanks on the remaining requirements.
+If you are in an ICT concentration or degree program, other courses of study will back fill the depth of knowledge required on the remaining requirements.

 With the formalities out of the way, there are four important pillars upon which we will focus in this opening chapter.
 They form the basis of all subsequent discussion throughout this text.
 They are:

 1. Are we talking data, information or knowledge?
 2. Is what we are examining a tangible or an intangible?
 REMOVE AS PILLAR.
 3. Does this (technology/service/data/etc.) either shrink input or grow output or both?
-4. Does this product/service/technology lead to a sustainable competitive advantage?
+4. Does this product/service/technology or strategy lead to a sustainable competitive advantage?

 So let's get started.